henrikenblom/SIDPod/README.md

 ### Finding music

-The [SID or Sound Interface Device](https://en.wikipedia.org/wiki/MOS_Technology_6581), which this player does a rudimentary emulation of, was a component in the world's most popular home computer, the Commodore 64.
+The [SID or Sound Interface Device](https://en.wikipedia.org/wiki/MOS_Technology_6581), which this player does a rudimentary emulation of, was a component in the world's most popular home computer, the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64).
 Due to its legendary status and, to this day, very active community, there's no shortage of SID files to fill your SIDPod with.
 The most complete collection is the [High Voltage SID Collection](https://www.hvsc.c64.org/).
-It has everything, from classic hits by the legendary Jeroen Tel to contemporary pieces by Kamil Wolnikowski.
+It has everything, from cult classics by the legendary Jeroen Tel to contemporary pieces by Kamil Wolnikowski, aka Jammer.
 Download the full archive and use one of the SID players referenced on that page to find the music you like.
 The collection contains both PSIDs and RSIDs.
 However, RSID playback requires either a real C64 or a more sophisticated emulator than TinySID.
 More on the effects of this in the next section.

 ### Adding music

 The SIDPod doubles as a USB mass storage device, which means that if you plug it in to your computer it will show up as a regular, FAT-formatted drive.
 This means that adding and removing PSIDs is as easy as copying or deleting files.
 There are a few caveats though:

 - Only PSIDs are supported, RSIDs are filtered out.
 Unfortunately they share the same file extension, which means it's impossible to know beforehand if a SID file is playable or not.
 So, if you add a tune to the SIDPod, and it doesn't show up, this is most likely the cause.
 - PSIDs must be put in the root directory.
 - Use it with moderation.
-[FatFs](http://elm-chan.org/fsw/ff/00index_e.html) doesn't have any wear levelling algorithms, and NAND flash storage wears out faster than regular flash drives.
+[FatFs](http://elm-chan.org/fsw/ff/00index_e.html) doesn't have any [wear levelling algorithm](https://en.wikipedia.org/wiki/Wear_leveling), and NAND flash storage wears out faster than regular flash drives.
 Note though that this only goes for write operations.
 Reading is totally harmless.
 - It's slower than you're probably used to.
 This is due to several factors.
-One being that flash memory blocks needs to be erased before new data can be written to it.
+One being that flash memory blocks needs to be erased before new data can be written to them.

 While the SIDPod is connected, the screen shows flickering bars.
 Don't be alarmed.
 This is a feature, not a bug.
 In fact, it's a reference to the C64 - those who know, know.

 ### Playback

-Once you've added some funky tunes and safely disconnected the SIDPod it presents the titles.
+Once you've added some funky tunes and **safely disconnected** the SIDPod it presents the titles.
 In the order they were added.
 The controls in this mode are:

 - Scroll through the list by turning the encoder.
 - Single-clicking plays the selected song and enters a very retro-fancy visualization mode.
 - Double-clicking plays or pauses the selected song but keeps the playlist mode.